stud131/docs-monaca/content/reference/power_plugins/in-app_updater.en.md

 ## Usage

+This plugin updates the HTML5 asset for the version of the target application.
+When updating the HTML5 asset, set a new update number in the update file on the web server side.

+For the update file on the Web server side, see [CheckUpdate URL](#checkupdate-url).

 ###  Plugin Configuration

 In this section, we will talk about how to create the two web API you